Beyond Minimax Optimality: A Subgame Perfect Gradient Method: Conclusion and discussion

 This paper offers a framework for analyzing first-order methods beyond the classical notion of minimax optimality.
 In contrast to minimax optimality, which can be thought of as a strategy in a Nash Equilibrium for the minimization ``game'', the notion of a Subgame Perfect Equilibrium requires that a first-order method optimally capitalize on any non-adversarial first-order information.
 We believe this is a fundamental avenue towards deriving formal beyond-worst-case results in the design of optimization algorithms.

 As a first algorithm in this space, we design the Subgame Perfect Gradient Method (SPGM) for unconstrained smooth convex minimization.
 SPGM matches the performance guarantee of the Optimized Gradient Method when faced with an adversarial function, but \emph{improves} upon these guarantees dynamically as first-order information is revealed.
 We show that SPGM's dynamic convergence guarantees are optimal among algorithms that can adapt to past information.
 We conjecture that subgame perfect versions of known minimax optimal first-order methods such as ITEM for smooth strongly convex optimization~\cite{Drori2021OnTO} and OGM-G for minimizing the gradient norm~\cite{Kim2021gradient} also exist and leave these extensions as future work.
+The potential for dynamic guarantees on gradient norm convergence would open several further practical advantages.
+Since the gradient norm can be computed at runtime, unlike suboptimality, this could facilitate the design of new adaptive restarting schemes for problem settings like strongly convex optimization known to benefit from restarting.\\

-\paragraph{Acknowledgments.} This work was supported in part by the Air Force Office of Scientific Research under award number FA9550-23-1-0531.
+{\bf Acknowledgments.} This work was supported in part by the Air Force Office of Scientific Research under award number FA9550-23-1-0531.
 Benjamin Grimmer was additionally supported as a fellow of the Alfred P. Sloan Foundation.